 (I recommend “virtual tour 1”, accessed from this site by the gray button in the lower right.)

 Here is an amusing incident which shows how effective Yvette is and how I was constantly learning from her: When she was assembling the Williams’ work into sequences of photos and a virtual tour, I suggested leading off with a different photo than the one she had selected.
 However, after she explained her reasons, I agreed with her choice of leadoff photo.
-Soon afterwards a friend of mine, to whom I’d sent the virtual tour link, wrote back to me, entirely unprompted: “I thought your first photo was great–the beautiful oranges, the bottle of red wine, the color of the sky etc. certainly grabbed my attention.”
+Soon afterward a friend of mine, to whom I’d sent the virtual tour link, wrote back to me, entirely unprompted: “I thought your first photo was great–the beautiful oranges, the bottle of red wine, the color of the sky, etc. certainly grabbed my attention.”

 C. Benefits of Seller’s Having Inspections Done Immediately